streamingfast/firehose-docs/concepts/README.md

 #### Firehose Data for Consumers

-From the consumer standpoint, Firehose is simply a gRPC service.&#x20;
+From the consumer standpoint, Firehose is simply a gRPC service.

 #### Firehose Component Family